sdv-dev/SDMetrics/sdmetrics/single_table/README.md

       the categorical variables.
     * `KSComplement`: MultiSingleColumn metric based on applying the Single Column KSComplement on all the numerical variables.
-    * `KSTestExtended`: MultiSingleColumn metric based on applying the Single Column KSComplement on all the numerical variables that result from transforming all the columsn from the tables using an RDT HyperTransformer.
 * MultiColumnPairs Metrics: Metrics that apply a ColumnPairs metric on each pair of columns from the tables which are compatible with it and then compute the average across all the columns pairs.
     * `ContinuousKLDivergence`: MultiColumnPairs metric based on applying the ColumnPairs